 * 3 nights /4 Days North Iceland Small Group Tours

-* Breakfast everyday
+* Breakfast daily

 * Boutique B&Bs & top rated hotels in excellent locations